weizhou/weizhou.github.io/glimg/README.md

 - GLImgGaussianblurFilter: variable-radius gaussian blur
   - radius: A radius in pixels to use for the blur, with a default of 2.0.
 This adjusts the box radius for the blur function.
   - sigma: a value to the sigma variable in the Gaussian distribution function to generate the Gaussian kernel, with default value of 3.0
+- GLImgAdaptiveThresholdFilter: Determines the local luminance around a pixel, then turns the pixel black if it is below that local luminance and white if above.
+This can be useful for picking out text under varying lighting conditions.
+  - blurRadiusInPixels: A multiplier for the background averaging blur radius in pixels, with a default of 4.

 ### Image blending